papum20/misc__notes__AllMyProgrammNotes/os/shell/debian/basics.md

 Way of communication.

 Signals are only read by proc at wakeup
-*	e.g. after exception or called by scheduler
+*	e.g.: after exception or called by scheduler, not if not scheduled

 Signals of same type aren't collected, while proc is inactive; just a flag is set to `1` for such signal.